material-motion/material-motion/specifications/README.md

 This chapter defines technologies that we feel aid in the creation of interactive applications.
 We challenge the reader to identify gaps in languages/platforms and to build solutions.

 Within the best of our ability these specifications are platform and language-agnostic.
-We will not always be perfect, nor are we attempting to achieve perfect agreement.
+We will not always be perfect, nor are we attempting to achieve consensus.

 <!--